ktmellow/ttt/readme.md

 3. Make sure that a player can not override another players move (you can not click on a box that has been clicked already)
 4. Enable your button to reset the board when clicked
 5. Once you have this all working, figure out a way to determine if a player has won.
 There are many ways to do this, but before you start coding - take a step back and **THINK!**

+## Getting the tests to pass

+- Your goal with this assignment should be to get the tests to pass.
+Once you have the tests passing, feel free to create a new branch and add whatever styling/changes you would like.

+1. Make sure that you have a server running!
+The tests will not work unless the application is working.
+Either use your alias to start a server or type in the terminal (in the root of this application) `python -m SimpleHTTPServer 8080`.
+2. Make sure you do remove ANY of the existing HTML.
+Keep the IDs as they are necessary for the tests to pass.

 ## Bonus
 * Only allow a user to have 5 seconds to go, otherwise they lose their turn!